SacRT light rail: Former rolling stock

 RT previously operated 20 Urban Transportation Development Corporation (UTDC) ALRV cars.
 These LRVs were built between 1985 and 1987 for the Santa Clara Valley Transportation Authority (VTA).
 After being withdrawn from use by VTA, they were purchased by RT and refurbished by Siemens in 2015.
 In RT service, they carried fleet numbers 301 through 320.

 They were withdrawn from use in 2022 as "despite the extensive refurbishment and several ongoing maintenance contracts, the UTDC LRVs have failed to operate consistently in revenue service.
 By the end of fiscal year 2021, SacRT removed UTDC LRVs from service due to major failures in the propulsion circuit, unavailable replacement parts, reengineering of parts/systems, and inability of cab annunciation system to alert personnel of a serious safety hazard."

-Attempts were made to sell these former LRVs but ultimately many remained in storage tracks till scrapping SacRT operations began in the fall of 2025.